SalehBakhit/Microprocessor_Systems-LABS/README.md

     #### COMPONENTS USED:
     	- ARM Cortex M4 Microprocessor
 ### LAB 2
-The purpose of this lab is to create a voltmeter using, and then display rms voltages.
-This is done by writing C code and loading it onto the microcontroller.
-This C code mapped all the necessary inputs and outputs to the ports of the microcontroller, as well as convert the value received from the adc to an rms voltage.
-Our desired accuracy was below 5% and we got a maximum error of 1% which is very accurate.
-This was because we focused on precision and did not focus on memory management as it was not an issue of concern.
-The display was also very stable with no flickering.
-Over all, the voltmeter that we designed exceeded our expectations in accuracy.
-However there were some improvements that could have been made to improve factors other than accuracy.
+The purpose of this lab is to design and implement a voltmetee, and display rms values. the microcontroller.
+Desired accuracy was below 5% and obtained accuracy was 1%.
+This was because we focused on precision rather than memory management as it was not an issue of concern.
+The display was very stable with litte to no flickering.
     #### COMPONENTS USED:
     	- STM32F4 Discovery Board
         - 7-segment display
+        - Keil uVision (C code)